moisilaurentiu/Guess-The-Number/README.md

     Change guess based on programm instructions (if guess to low choose a number greater than current and vice versa) Check number of guesses
     Check highest guess score

+The Complete JavaScript Course 2021: From Zero to Expert! by Jonas Schmedtmann